 👪 Serving size

-This recipe makes 2-8 inch round layer cakes (you will likely have some leftover for about 6 cupcakes) OR 1 deep 8 inch square (as seen in the photos)
+This recipe makes 2 8-inch or 9-inch round layer cakes (you will likely have some leftovers for about 6 cupcakes) OR 1 deep 8-inch square (as seen in the photos), which is about 8 pieces.
+You can also make a 9x13 cake.

 So if you're looking for an excellent versatile chocolate cake for anything from cupcakes to birthday cakes, then give this one a try.
-I'm sure it will become your new go-to chocolate cake in no time!
+I'm sure this easy chocolate cake recipe will become your new go-to chocolate cake in no time!

 And if you love easy old fashioned chocolate cakes, then check out my Old Fashioned Mayonnaise Chocolate Cake!